 In the years after Spain’s conquest of Guatemala, the Spanish crown portioned out Mayan land to the conquerors.
 These land parcels were called “Encomiendas.”
 San Juan la Laguna was parceled out to Pedro de Alvarado, then passed on to Pedro Núñez de Barahona y Loayza, grandson of conquistador Sancho Barahona.

 As you can see, visiting San Juan la Laguna Guatemala is sure to be an awesome experience!
 Are you looking for more fun things to do in the area?
-Check out my favorite things to do in Lake Atitlán (such as the Quetzal Birdwatching Tour), or enjoy the ziplines at Parque Ecológico Chuiraxamoló.
+Check out my favorite things to do in Lake Atitlán (such as the Quetzal Birdwatching Tour).
+Enjoy the ziplines at Parque Ecológico Chuiraxamoló or climb San Pedro Volcano.